-There may also be canned reports available to other departments such as pharmacy or accounting and executive level staff that may be surprisingly useful in QI projects.
-It would be a useful exercise to query other departments or get a list from the software company of the types of "canned" reports available within your facility.
-For example, the pharmacy may have access to a drug use evaluation report that you could use for monitoring an antibiotic stewardship program.
+There may also be canned reports available to other departments, such as pharmacy or accounting, and executive level staff that may be surprisingly useful in QI projects.
+It would be a useful exercise to query other departments or get a list from the software company of the types of canned reports available.
+For example, the pharmacy may have access to a drug use evaluation report that could be used for monitoring an antibiotic stewardship program.

-The standard reports used by a software company may be from third party software (such as latric Systems with Meditech) that you may need to gain Data validation is a key step to ensuring the credibility of your data.
+Standard reports used by a software company may be from third party software (e.g., latric Systems with Meditech) that may need to be accessed.
+It is important to learn which reports are standard.

-access to.
-It is important for you to find out which reports are standard for your facility.

-Customized or "Ad Hoc" Reports
+Customized or Ad Hoc Reports

-You may or may not be able to generate customized reports internally.
-If they cannot be generated internally you may need to request them from the software company.
-However, only do this if the first step above still does not get you the reports that are needed as often times there is a cost associated with generating customized reports.
+Some organizations can generate customized reports internally, while others cannot.
+If customized reports cannot be generated internally, they may need to be requested from the software company.
+However, only make this request if the first step above does not yield the needed reports, as there is often an associated cost with generating customized reports.

-If there is the ability to generate customized reports internally, it is important to learn the following from your software company about the reports:
+If customized reports can be generated internally, learn the following from the software company about the reports:

-- ▶ What kind of operators or "query strings" are available (commands like, AND, OR, EQUALS, LESS THAN, MORE THAN, etc.)?
-What fields are identified as "available" or "not available" to pull data from and - where do you find this information (software manual, etc.)?

-What databases can you run reports from?
-As noted in section 1, if you have - separate databases for clinical and practice management information, you may have to run separate reports to get all the information you need. - Can you pull data from customized documentation templates? - ▶ How to pull data and export into another program such as Excel so that you can work with the data.
-Pulling into a pdf file is not useful if you need to do any manipulation of the information.
+- What kind of operators or "query strings" are available (commands like AND, OR, EQUALS, LESS THAN, MORE THAN, etc.)? - What fields are identified as "available" or "not available" from which to pull data, and where is this information found (e.g., software manual)? - From what databases can reports be run?
+As noted in section one, if databases are separate for clinical and practice management information, separate reports may need to be run to gather all the necessary information. - Can data be pulled from customized documentation templates? - How can data be pulled and exported into another program (e.g., Microsoft Excel) for effective analysis and use?
+For example, pulling data into an Adobe Acrobat (PDF) file does not allow for manipulation of the information.